 Cabins often don’t have the conveniences of home – such as dishwashers – which makes it tempting to use disposables so you can spend more time relaxing.
 But if you stay on top of it, the dishes only take a few extra minutes and means you have less trash to deal with when you’re heading home.

-Finding ways to have everyone at the cabin help out is a great way to ease the burden on everyone.
+Finding ways for everyone to pitch in and help aligns with green cabin living and eases the burden on everyone.
 Assign people to do dishes for certain meals, or ask everyone to wash their dishes right after they’re done with them.

 Pack it in, pack it out

 Many cabins don’t have garbage or recycling service, so all of the waste you create you’ll have to bring home or to a drop site.
-Using reusables is the best way to cut down on the waste you have to deal with later.
+Using reusables is the best green cabin living way to cut down on the waste you have to deal with later.

 Set up your trash and recycling bins following the same best practices you use at home: put trash cans and recycling bins together and label the bins so that everyone know what goes where.